There are many reasons why you may want to send money offshore, perhaps to a family member or in preparation for an

 Take advantage of evolving technology

 A more recent evolving technology and service is global currency accounts.
-Offered by banks like Citi, these accounts typically allow people to hold funds in their local currency and transfer it easily into any of a basket of currencies offered.
+Offered by banks these accounts typically allow people to hold funds in their local currency and transfer it easily into any of a basket of currencies offered.

 If you are regularly paying funds in say US dollars, it would allow you to take advantage of exchange rate fluctuations to build your US currency holdings when the dollar moves in your favour.

 Alternatively, if you receive funds from family or perhaps an investment like an offshore rental property or share dividends, you may continue to hold those funds in a foreign currency until a favourable currency change allows you to convert at a better rate.

 Whichever path you choose for your foreign transactions, make sure your provider has the information available on its website to answer all your questions, or an easy method to ask and have your queries answered.